-Indepe ndence of the Board of Directors Correct Incorrect 1.
+Correct Incorrect 1.
 Throughout the entire report year, two or more outside directors held office in the corporation.
 In this question you may reply "Correct" if the period of time in which two outside directors did not hold office does not exceed 90 days, as provided in Section 363A(b)(10) of the Companies Law.
-However, any reply which is (Correct/Incorrect) shall state the period (in days) in which two or more outside directors did not hold office in the corporation in the report year (including also a term of office which was retroactively approved, while distinguishing between the different outside directors): Director A: Prof. Niv Ahituv, who ceased to hold office on August 23, 2019.
-Director B: Mr. Efraim Halevy, who ceased to hold office on August 23, 2019.
-Director C: Mr. Ehud Rassabi, who took office on August 23, 2019.
-Director D: Mr. Yossef Shachak, who took office on August 23, 2019.
-Number of outside directors holding office in the corporation as of the date of release of this questionnaire: 2. × 2.
-The rate of independent directors determined in the articles of association of the corporation : 3 In the report year, an examination was held with the outside directors (and the independent directors) and it was found that in the report year they complied with the provision of Section 240(b) and (f) of the Companies Law regarding the absence of a link of the outside (and independent) directors holding office in the corporation, and that they also fulfill the conditions required for holding office as an outside (or independent) director. ✓ 4.
-All of the directors who held office in the corporation during the report year do not, directly or indirectly, report to the CEO (excluding a director who is a workers' representative, if there is a workers' representative body in the corporation).
-If your answer is "Incorrect", (i.e., the director reports to the CEO as aforesaid) - state the number of directors not complying with the aforesaid restriction: $\checkmark$ 5.
-All of the directors who notified of the existence of a personal interest they have in the approval of a transaction on the meeting's agenda, neither attended the deliberation nor participated in a vote as aforesaid (other than a deliberation and/or vote in circumstances as stated in Section 278(b) of the Companies Law): If your answer is "Incorrect" - Was it for the purpose of presentation of a specific issue by him pursuant to the provisions of the last part of Section 278(a): Yes No (check the appropriate box).
-State the number of meetings in which such directors were present at the deliberation and/or participated in the vote, other than in circumstances as provided in Subsection a.: v
+However, any reply which is (Correct/Incorrect) shall state the period (in days) in which two or more outside directors did not hold office in the corporation in the report year (including also a term of office which was retroactively approved, while distinguishing between the different outside directors): 4 2.
+Number of outside directors holding office in the corporation as of the date of release of this questionnaire: 2.
+The rate 8 of independent directors 9 holding office in the corporation as of the date of release of this questionnaire: 5/9 The rate of independent directors determined in the articles of association 10 of the corporation 11 : 3.
+Irrelevant (no provision set in the articles of association).
+In the report year, an examination was held with the outside directors (and the independent directors) and it was found that in the report year they complied with the provision of Section 240(b) and (f) of the Companies Law regarding the absence of a link of the outside (and independent) directors holding office in the corporation, and that they also fulfill the conditions required for holding office as an outside (or independent) director. ~ 4.
+All of the directors who held office in the corporation during the report year do not, directly or indirectly, report 12 to the CEO (excluding a director who is a workers' representative, if there is a workers' representative body in the corporation).
+If your answer is "Incorrect", (i.e., the director reports to the CEO as aforesaid) - state the number of directors not complying with the aforesaid restriction: ✓ 5.
+All of the directors who notified of the existence of a personal interest they have in the approval of a transaction on the meeting's agenda, neither attended the deliberation nor participated in a vote as aforesaid (other than a deliberation and/or vote in circumstances as stated in Section 278(b) of the Companies Law): If your answer is "Incorrect" - Was it for the purpose of presentation of a specific issue by him pursuant to the provisions of the last part of Section 278(a): \Box Yes \Box No (check the appropriate box).
+State the number of meetings in which such directors were present at the deliberation and/or participated in the ×

-&lt;sup>8 According to the language included in the document on proposed legislative amendments regarding improvement of the reports which was published by the Israel Securities Authority on March 16, 2014.
+7 According to the language included in the document on proposed legislative amendments regarding improvement of the reports which was published by the Israel Securities Authority on March 16, 2014.